 This is an abbreviated copy of the Parent Childcare Policy Handbook.

 A complete copy is available at interview and provided with enrollment packets.

 I provide a licensed childcare home in compliance with Colorado Childcare Regulations.
-My home is licensed for 6 full-time children ages 0-12 years old and allowed 2 additional school-aged children.
+My home is licensed for 6 full-time children ages 0-12 years old and allowed 2 additional school-aged children during non-school hours.
 We do not care for more than 6 children at one time.

 Philosophy and Goals

 My philosophy is to provide a loving, nurturing, safe environment where children can have fun learning about the world around them.
 I encourage each child to develop a love of learning, positive self-image, and a sense of creativity.
-I work to promote mutual respect between parents and myself.
-My goals are:
+I work to promote a mutual respect and partnership between parents and myself.

-1) To provide children with different educational and developmentally appropriate activities including walks, park visits, library visits, music, arts and crafts, free play, structured play like in games or circle time, educational activities and storytelling.
+1) To provide children with different educational and developmentally appropriate activities including walks, music, arts and crafts, free play, structured play like in games or circle time, educational activities and storytelling.

 More specifically: To focus on early literacy, basic math, social emotional awareness, social skills, personal hygiene, manners, and kindergarten readiness.

 * Educational activities and kindergarten readiness will include literacy skills like: letters and their sounds recognition, writing name, following simple worksheets instructions, practice reading sight words, phonics, math skills like: numbers, basic math, pattern recognition, social skills like: introductions, taking turns, and self-advocacy.
 Many activities will be non-worksheet based in order to accommodate all learning styles.